Research

 Pattern 1: Immediate Deletion

-You type a phrase, immediately delete it (within seconds), retype with different wording, delete again, and repeat.
-You may revise the same opening sentence 10+ times.
+Writers type a phrase, immediately delete it (within seconds), retype with different wording, delete again, and repeat.
+Writers may revise the same opening sentence 10+ times.

-What it indicates: You're editing while drafting.
-Your brain can't separate generation from evaluation.
+What it indicates: Editing while drafting.
+The brain can't separate generation from evaluation.

 Pattern 2: Word-Level Pauses